Make a gene tree

 Figure 3.
 Options for Neighbor Joining algorithm include choosing types of distances calculated and assumptions about mutations.

 The NJ approach is very fast so you’ll have results right away.
 Do take the time to inspect the topology and branch lengths.
-NJ approaches can yield negative branch lengths between tips, which is, of course, biologically impossible.
+After changing from the default mid-rooting to a proper outgroup root, NJ approaches can yield negative branch lengths between tips, which is, of course, biologically impossible.
 Negative branch lengths may be improved upon by returning to and paying more attention to the sequence alignments Refining and improving alignments.
 If you are unable to improve the alignment sufficient to eliminate negative branch lengths, open your Newick file in a text editor and replace the negative branch lengths with a value of 0 (zero).

 And again, you are expected to document choices you make in your Lab Notebook.